TomasGomezVilla/RGP/README.md

-# RGP
+# Demand Elasticity for Cryptocurrency investors
-Cryptocurrency investors demand elasticity
+Models concerning the Demand Elasticity and the Sentimental Analysis of cryptocurrencies are provided here in hopes to help advance future research.